strubloid/resume/magento 2/associated-developer/0-questions.md

 ## Dependency Injection
 Q: it is very poor practice to directly use the ObjectManager—the primary class that handles dependency inject.
 Q: How can I do that?
 How can I recognize that ?

+## Factory
+Q: To be able to create a ProductInterfaceFactory, what is the command that we need to run to make magento create it?